 Many thanks to everyone who came out for the two events, and to all of our speakers: Shannon Brownlee and Jennifer MacLatchy as well as special guest Catherine Martin at the film night, and Jerry Bannister, Ted Cavanagh, Aldo Chircop, Shelley Denny, Sue Goyette, and Eric Mills at the public panel.
 The discussion at both was richly diverse, and did much to situate Canada 150 within a broader scope that included the arts, law, oceans knowledge, and public institutions within settler and indigenous traditions.

-For more information on the film night, and links to relevant films (including more of Catherine Martin’s work), please see SSHORE Film program.
+For more information on the film night, and links to relevant films (including more of Catherine Martin’s work), please see the SSHORE Film program.
+For an account of the public panel, please see Cherry Au’s article.

 Two free, public events will be part of CROSS 2017 and linked to #Canada150: a film night, “Our Shining Seas on Screen” (May 10th); a public panel and discussion, “Sea Changes, 1867-2017” (May 11th).
 All welcome!